DochertyDev/Gemini-CLI-Custom-Commands/commands/README.md

 - **`error.toml`**: Investigate an error and perform a fix.
 - **`performance.toml`**: Analyzes the code for potential performance bottlenecks and suggests optimizations.
 - **`plan.toml`**: Investigates and creates a strategic plan to accomplish a task.
+- **`security.toml`**: Performs a comprehensive security audit and generates a vulnerability report.
 - **`uiheal.toml`**: Capture UI screenshots, grade them against style and UX standards.

 ---